choria-io/go-choria/docs/content/previews/protov2/_index.md

 The Organization Issuer can be kept offline with Provisioning and AAA being delegated authorities capable of signing servers and clients but these are optional components - the Organization Issuer can directly sign Clients and Servers allowing them to operate without the other central components.

-We will cover two scenarios, the first case with no Choria Provisioner or AAA integrated demonstrating that a decentralised deployment model is supported and then add Choria Provisioner and Choria AAA Service to bring centralization and configuration management without using systems like Puppet.
+### Deployment Methods

+We demonstrate two deployment methods:

+ * [Decentralized](#decentralized-deployment) - like traditional Choria with only a broker as shared component
+ * Centralized AAA and Provisioning (TBD) - uses Choria AAA Service and Choria Provisioner for low-touch auto enrolment of Clients and Servers

+Additionally we show how Hashicorp Vault can be integrated to manage the Organization Issuer

 ### Decentralized deployment